 Rising roundwood prices has given forest owners a higher net profit.
-The price rise is driven by increased production capacity in industry, lower supply and high energy prices.
-In Q4 2024 the roundwood prices on delivery timber increased by 7.8% on sawlogs and by 5.3% on pulpwood
+The price rise is driven by lower supply and increased production capacity in industry.
+In Q1 2025 the roundwood prices on delivery timber increased by 10.8% on sawlogs and by 5.4% on pulpwood.